harmonicalchemy/modular-emacs/README.md

 In all cases you would be wise to create and checkout a local `test` branch _(call it what you wish)_ and keep all your custom changes in there separate from the `master` or `origin:develop` branch...

-Modular Emacs comes with my slightly customized version of the **Blackboard color theme**.
+Modular Emacs comes with my slightly customized version of the **Blackboard color theme** which I like for the _pedagogic essence_ it inspires...
 If you would like to add more custom themes or a different theme than `blackboard.el`, you can replace it or add additional themes into your local branch's: `~/.emacs.d/lisp/themes` directory and they will also will work with this setup by choosing `M-x load-theme` or changing the last line within `~/.emacs.d/lisp/modules/06-interface.el` to: `(load-theme 'your-chosen-theme-name t)`

 > **Note:** _Obviously if you add more themes to your **Modular Emacs** **themes** directory you will be adding new un-tracked files to your cloned git repository!
 Make sure you have checked out your own local branch before adding new themes or doing any customization outside the init.el file or the `my-modules` directory.
 Then you will have proper management of your local custom changes and also have all that in code revision as well!_  How many times have I said this already?
-OMG! :octocat:
+OMG!
+So I wrote a section Strategies for Concurrent Development below... :octocat:

+### Strategies for Concurrent Development:

+**Harmonic Alchemy Modular Emacs** Version **`1.0.2`** and beyond contain some modules that are not loaded by default.
+These modules are ones that you will most likely need to customize on your own as well if you choose to use them...
+The following Scheme lays out a nice way to have different **_test_** versions of your own **Modular Emacs** running along side the stock Modular Emacs current HEAD at origin master...
+Doing it in the following manner will make it easy to decide what to merge from origin master, if needed, and when...
+And it will be easy to do...
+You will be free to experiment as much as you like and have a few safety nets just in case...

+> `TODO:` Insert svg diagram here...

+To be continued...

 ## Features: